Role of political parties during Bengali Language Movement: Communist Party

 At the pick of Language Movement government blamed it as a sabotage of the communists.
-According to them, the local communists were intrigued by the Indian communists.
+According to them, the local communists were "intrigued by the Indian communists".

 During the whole movement, activities of the communists were questioned in numerous ways.
 Tamaddun Majlish once asked the communists to put their hands on the movement.
 They also blamed the communist party saying they are spoiling the movement and also complained they were weak to make any contribution in the movement.

-On 1948, renowned Indian communist leader Mozaffar Ahmed come to Dhaka (then known as Dacca) and attended in the meeting the Party.
+On 1948, renowned Indian communist leader Muzaffar Ahmed visited Dhaka (then known as Dacca) and attended in meeting the Party.
 There he was asked to support the movement by Tamaddun Majlish and was refused.
-Mozaffar explained his position by saying he refused to avoid the movement being labeled by the government as an India-supported movement.
+Muzaffar explained his position by saying he refused to avoid the movement being labeled by the government as an India-supported movement.

 In 1952, Communist Party had to stay underground as they were banned by the government.
 During that time they also lost their organizing power.
 Their leaders were arrested, often tortured and even killed inside the jail at that time.
 However the movement of the 1940s followed the mental of the communists.
 The idea about of giving Bengali equal status with Urdu also first came from the communists.
 The main student leader of 1948 Mohammad Toaha and in 1952 Abdul Matin were members of the communist Party.